CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “H319 (eye irritation, Cat 2) in SDS §2 combined with trigger-spray form factor.
 Atomization from the pump spray head increases the likelihood of direct eye contact versus bulk-pour application.
-Safety glasses appropriate when applying.”
+Safety glasses appropriate when applying inside the car cabin.”

 — Mothers